-Once we have confirmed the band for you (i.e. received your contract and deposit payment), we will send you through a spreadsheet of full band names and baggage requirements – for most bands this will be 1 checked bag for the majority and 2 for the rest – and passport scans.
+Once we've confirmed the band (i.e. received your contract and deposit payment), we'll send you through a spreadsheet of full band names and baggage requirements – for most bands this will be 1 checked bag for the majority and 2 for the rest – and passport scans.
 Once booked, please send us through booking confirmations for all passengers for us to check and save.

 How will hotel bookings work?

-Please double check your proposed hotel or hotels with us before booking by sending us a link to hotel website and a Tripadvisor / Booking.com review.
-Many thanks!
+Please double check your proposed hotel or hotels with us before booking by sending us a link to hotel website and a Tripadvisor / Booking.com review - thanks!

 Choosing a local audio production supplier

-If you don’t have a local audio production supplier in mind for PA and backline, there are various options we would suggest.
-It is likely that your venue will have one or more preferred suppliers they can recommend – it’s worth getting quotes from more than one, and letting them know you will be comparing quotations.
-It’s also worth checking with us whether we have worked in your area before and know of any good suppliers local to you.
+If you don’t have a local audio production supplier in mind for PA and backline, there are various options.
+It's likely that your venue will have one or more preferred suppliers they can recommend – it’s worth getting quotes from more than one, and letting them know you will be comparing quotes.
+It’s also worth checking with us whether we've worked in your area before and know of any good suppliers local to you.
 Lastly, we occasionally find for larger shows that it can be more cost-effective (believe it or not!) to drive all equipment from the UK booked through one of our heavily discounted preferred suppliers.
 If the quotes you’re receiving from local hire companies are looking prohibitive, please ask us about this option.

-In order for your local supplier to produce an accurate quote they will need our Technical Rider (list of all technical equipment required) and Backline List (list of instruments and amplifiers required – see next section).
+To produce an accurate quote your supplier will need our Technical Rider (list of all technical equipment required) and Backline List (list of instruments and amplifiers required – see next section).
 Please ask us for these at whatever stage you’re ready to start sourcing production quotes.

-Poor-quality or late-running local audio production suppliers are (by far) the main cause of issues for overseas bookings, so we politely recommend that if you haven’t worked with your supplier before, you let us know who you propose booking with before confirming them.
-We will put our technical advance coordinator Guilhem in touch with them to check that they can cater for our needs and that their quality will do justice to your band booking.
+Poor-quality or late-running local audio production suppliers are by far the most common cause of issues for overseas bookings, so we politely recommend that if you haven’t worked with your supplier before, you let us know who you propose booking with before confirming them.
+We'll put our technical advance coordinator Guilhem in touch with them to check that they can cater for our needs and that their quality will do justice to your band booking.

 Which instruments will the band bring, and what needs to be hired for us locally?

 Most airlines are increasingly restrictive about musicians carrying instruments as cabin luggage, with even medium-sized instruments sometimes refused boarding.
-Many instruments cannot safely travel in the hold due to (very real) risk of expensive damage.
-Therefore we ask that all instruments which can’t be guaranteed safe cabin luggage transit are booked for us locally.
+Many instruments cannot safely travel in the hold due to (very real) risk of expensive damage, and booking seats for instruments will usually cost you more than hiring them locally for a day.
+We therefore ask that all instruments which can’t be guaranteed safe cabin luggage transit are booked for us locally.
 This will include all backline, i.e. drumkit, keyboard, guitars, amplifiers.
 We will send you a Backline Rider (i.e. instrument and amplifier list) together with the Technical Rider, which includes various either/or options.

 How will catering work?

-Unlike most agencies, we do not quote you a fixed catering rate per musician per day (i.e. a ‘per diem’), but instead only bill you for meals which are not already catered on site at the event venue, as this is much more cost-effective for you.
-To avoid effectively charging you twice for any meal, we quote a fixed amount per musician for each meal not provided for us on site (this varies slightly according to local restaurant costs in your area) with different rates for lunches, dinners, and meals coinciding with airport or flight times.
+Unlike most agencies, we do not quote you a fixed catering rate per musician per day (i.e. a per diem), but only bill you for meals which are not already catered on site at the event venue.
+This is much more cost-effective for you.
+We quote a fixed amount per musician for each meal not provided for us on site (this varies slightly between countries/areas) - please ask for costs for your booking.
 Breakfast should always be pre-booked for us with the hotel.